A conjecture on a tight norm inequality in the finite-dimensional l_p: Discussion

 \section{Discussion}

 Here we give references to solutions of several problems akin to our conjecture.
-All cases concern minimization of the output entropy of certain quantum channel (normalized completely positive map) and rely upon the symmetry properties of the problem.
+All cases one way or another concern minimization of the output entropy of certain quantum channel (normalized completely positive map) and rely upon the symmetry properties of the problem.

 In \cite{lieb1} Lieb gave a solution of the Wehrl conjecture which can be reformulated as a conjecture about the minimal output entropy of the measurement (quantum-classical) channel associated with the Glauber's coherent states with the underlying Heisenberg group, and generalized the conjecture to SU(2) group.
-The solution was based on the tight versions of Young's and Hausdorff-Young inequalities in the classical harmonic analysis.
-In \cite{lieb2} Lieb and Solovej proved the Wehrl-type entropy conjecture for symmetric SU(N) coherent states and suggested a similar conjecture for a large class of Lie groups and their representation.
-In the papers of Holevo \cite{log1} and Holevo and Filippov \cite{log2} the Gaussian optimizers conjecture was proved for the classical capacity of Gaussian measurement channels by using generalizations of the logarithmic Sobolev inequality.
+The solution was based on the sharp versions of Young's and Hausdorff-Young inequalities in the classical harmonic analysis.
+In \cite{lieb2} Lieb and Solovej proved the Wehrl-type entropy conjecture for symmetric SU(N) coherent states and suggested a similar conjecture for larger class of Lie groups and their representation (for further progress in this direction see \cite{frank} and the references therein).
+In \cite{lieb2} the authors used the ``universal cloning channel'' and established minimization for arbitrary concave function of the output distribution (the majorization).

+Another relevant case is the solution of the Gaussian optimizers conjecture for the classical capacity of bosonic Gaussian channels by Giovannetti, Holevo and Garcia-Patron \cite{ghg}.
+The result for the minimal Wehrl entropy problem can be obtained from a special limiting case of this \cite{ghm}.
+For one mode Gaussian measurement channels the aforementioned conjecture was settled in \cite{log1}, \cite{log2}.
+In that case certain generalizations of the logarithmic Sobolev inequality were used.
+In all these cases the symmetry group was a Lie group, while a generalization to the case of Weyl system, associated with arbitrary (not necessarily continuous) locally compact Abelian group paired with its dual, was elaborated by Zelenov \cite{zel}.

-We surmise that the hypothesis of the present paper could be regarded as a discrete relative of the aforementioned problems, with the harmonic analysis of the permutation group and its representation by the symmetry group of $d-1$-dimensional simplex as a possible tool (cf. the first part of the proof of our Theorem for the case $d=3$).
+We surmise that the hypothesis of the present paper could be regarded as a discrete relative of the aforementioned problems, within the context of the symmetric group and its standard representation.
+It seems that maximizers in the problem \eqref{ineqw} can play the role of a discrete analogue of coherent state vectors.
+However, what is unusual as compared to problems with continuous symmetry groups is the presence of two types of maximizers and a ``phase transition'' between them.

+\textbf{Acknowledgment.} The authors are grateful to E.I.
+Zelenov for the reference to \cite{frank} and to other related works.